mateusfccp/magiceye/README.md

 );
 ```

-> :warning **Disclaimer:** MagicEye widget can be used with `Navigator.push` instead.
+> **Disclaimer:** MagicEye widget can be used with `Navigator.push` instead.
 However, the disposal of resources won't be handled automatically.
 Use with caution.

 You can customize some functionality of the camera passing parameters to the `MagicEye` constructor.
 For detailed info, consult its [page on the documentation](https://pub.dev/documentation/magiceye/latest/magiceye/MagicEye-class.html).

 ## Layers

 Although MagicEye may be used as is, you can customize it's `controlLayer` and `previewLayer`.
-Both receives the
-necessary context and expects to return a `Widget`.
+Both receives the necessary context and expects to return a `Widget`.

 You can see examples of custom layers in the source: